vk98/chaseMe/README.md

 ## TODO:
+Map
-- map
+- map - done
-- location service
+- location service - done
 - map navigation + icon
+- request with active in radius of 1.5km
+- get Active markers aka location.updatedAt in last 5 minutes.
+Add property in location model active(true, false)
+- take a look at push notifications

 -
-- Will use Socket.io so we should implement it in the backend and as a client in the react-native
-- This will use for sockets https://medium.com/@gethylgeorge/using-socket-io-in-react-redux-app-to-handle-real-time-data-c0e734297795
-Map screen

 - every player updates constantly his location via the api and send it into the server
 - server returns everyone only the near markers(set radius)(it will be calculated by formula or library)
 - Ping-ing another player will make a ping request (senderUserId, receiverUserId, timestamp, message)